systerel/S2OPC/tests/benchmarks/README.md

 We're now ready to actually run the benchmark.
-Make sure that the XML address space loader was compiled with S2OPC: there should be a file named `libingopcs-loader-uanodeset-expat.a` in your build directory.
+Make sure that the XML address space loader was compiled with S2OPC: there should be a file named `libs2opc-loader-uanodeset-expat.a` in your build directory.
 If that file is not present, make sure the Expat library and its development headers are found by CMake at configuration time.